Sparta (band): Hiatus (2008–2011)

-In June 2008, Ward stated that Sparta is "currently on hiatus and label-less", and that he will be focusing on his project, Sleepercar.
+In June 2008, Ward stated that Sparta is "currently on hiatus and label-less", and that he will be focusing on his project Sleepercar.
 In January 2009, when asked if a return to Sparta was foreseeable, Ward stated that he has no plans to reunite with his bandmates: "I don't right now, no. Who knows what the future will bring?"

-In July 2010, on sleepercarmusic.com, it was stated that "Sparta is not broken up, Sparta is taking a nap."
+In July 2010, sleepercarmusic.com stated that "Sparta is not broken up, Sparta is taking a nap."

 First return (2011-2013)

-Following a three-year "nap", Sparta played their first show since 2008 in November 2011 in their hometown of El Paso, TX.
+Following a three-year "nap", Sparta played their first show since 2008 in November 2011 in their hometown of El Paso, Texas.
 They performed on November 17 and 18 at Tricky Falls, the newly renovated venue co-owned by frontman Jim Ward.
 The band headed into the studio that fall to begin work on their fourth LP, the follow-up to 2006's Threes.
 A short tour of the southwestern US followed in May 2012.

-Sparta released a new song on May 17, 2012 called "Chemical Feel".
+Sparta released a new song on May 17, 2012, called "Chemical Feel".
 The song was free to download, and was the first new song the band had released in six years.

 In January 2012, At The Drive-In reunited for a series of shows, splitting up once again at the end of the year.
 In January 2016, At The Drive-In reunited for the second time.
 However, days before the tour start in March 2016, it was announced that Ward had been replaced in the band by his former Sparta bandmate Keeley Davis.